kshaffer/kshaffer.github.io/hypothesis.md

 [Unleashed](http://musicfordeckchairs.com/blog/2016/03/16/unleashed/)

-> Simply saying competition is divisive won’t raise standards for collaboration, and won’t create the grounds for hope.
+> Simply saying competition is divisive won t raise standards for collaboration, and won t create the grounds for hope.
 To do this, we urgently need to start collecting new stories and evidence of a different culture forged in kindness, that we know we can build together.
 Then maybe we need to start making our own videos.

 Yes.
 (Curated by [kris.shaffer](https://hypothes.is/stream?=user:kris.shaffer))